menu

 University of San Diego is a densely urban neighborhood (based on population density) located in San Diego, California.

-University of San Diego real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and single-family homes.
+University of San Diego real estate is primarily made up of small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the University of San Diego neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the University of San Diego neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 In University of San Diego, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in University of San Diego is very tight compared to the demand for property here.